fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

     },
 ```

-The template property specifies the main HTML template for the entire preference editor:
+The template property specifies the main HTML template for the entire Preference Editor:

 ```javascript
     template: "%templatePrefix/minEditor.html",
 ```
 You can see the full text of this file, `minEditor.html`, in the github repo:
 https://github.com/fluid-project/infusion/tree/master/examples/framework/preferences/minimalEditor/html/minEditor.html
-The main thing to note in the template is the placeholder for the panel,
+The main thing to note in the template is the placeholder for the Panel,
 in this example a `<div>` with the class `mec-autoPilot”`:

 ```html